linkeddatacenter/kees/README.md

 ### simple protected web resource (re)loading

-This states that an ABoxGraph SHOULD exists in the knowledge base and that graph should be loaded with the content of the web resource "http://data.example.com/dataset1.ttl" that is protected with a basic http autentication
+This states that an ABoxGraph SHOULD exist in the knowledge base and that graph should be loaded with the content of the web resource "http://data.example.com/dataset1.ttl" that is protected with a basic http autentication.

 ```
 _:myCredentials a kees:BasicHttpAuthentication ;